Save on pet insurance for your pet

 What should I do if my dog has a sunburn?

-In the aftermath of the dog being burned, it will be necessary to provide them with some form of relief for the pain.
-A popular home remedy is to give the dog a bath with added oatmeal, as the chemicals contained in the oats will act to sooth the inflamed skin.
+In the aftermath of your companion being burned, it will be necessary to provide them with some form of relief for the pain.
+A popular home remedy is to give your dog a bath with added oatmeal, as the properties contained in the oats will act to soothe the inflamed skin.
 Man-made ‘aftersun’ solutions are also available, though you should be careful to only buy products that are specifically designed to be used on dogs.
-These will be much more forgiving than the formulas available for human use, with many of the stronger chemicals that would potentially harm the dog’s skin or quality of its coat omitted in favor of gentler alternatives.
+These will be much more forgiving than the formulas available for human use, with many of the stronger chemicals that would potentially harm your dog’s skin or quality of the coat omitted in favor of gentler alternatives.

-Naturally, you may be somewhat reluctant to apply sunscreen lotion by hand onto the dog’s coat, as this immediately brings to mind the prospect of matted hair and the need for a bath later.
+Naturally, you may be somewhat reluctant to apply sunscreen lotion by hand onto your dog’s coat, as this immediately brings to mind the prospect of matted hair and the need for a bath later.
 Fortunately, this needn’t be the case, as many companies now produce wet-wipes containing the necessary chemicals that can be easily spread on the dog with minimal hassle.
-Remember that when applying sunscreen to the dog, exposed areas of skin such as those on the face and ears should be the first priority, with the upper back and lower legs being next.
+Remember that when applying sunscreen to your furry buddy, exposed areas of skin such as those on the face and ears should be the first priority, with the upper back and lower legs being next.